eshull/e-commerce-code-review/README.md

 * Fix the row height for products, which can quickly become uneven.

+* Add product update and delete functionality for admins.

+* Allow other than whole dollar amounts for admin product creation (for instance, 3.99).

 ## Database creation
 After cloning the repo, from the root of the repo run the following commands: